anjasubasic/KittyCollector/Lab 4/README.md

 We have a "Remember me" button that allows the user's input username and password to be saved when the user logs out.
 This feature is enabled by default when a new account is created.

+**UPDATE**: In the case that the user's password has been changed (from a different device, presumably), the app will automatically log the user out and redirect to the log in page.

 #### 🧀 Edge cases

 According to our experiments and various sources such as [this](https://perishablepress.com/stop-using-unsafe-characters-in-urls/), there are certain characters that will cause our HTTP query to go haywire because they serve as parsers.
 We have blocked such characters from being input into the `username` and `password` fields.